tisztamo/Junior/current_prompt.md

 Provide the new file(s) as code blocks, each prefixed with its path and a colon.
 Avoid any explanatory text, as your output will be programmatically processed!

-current_prompt.yaml now optionally contains a "saveto" line, pointing to the path where the full prompt should be saved.